 Cruise ships or park service concession boats take you north along the Johns Hopkins Inlet and the Tarr Inlet to see the glaciers.
 Onboard Park Rangers present a running commentary on glacial realities.

 Reid, a tidewater glacier, is the first major glacier that comes into view.
 There are 12 tidewater glaciers in the park.
 They are much rarer than land-bound glaciers.
 The intense blue of the glacier occurs because water crystals, formed under pressure, align to reflect blue light.
 As icebergs float away from the glacier after breaking off, they endanger navigation because their underwater size is uncertain.
 Rock and sediment in the ice may weigh down all but the tip of the iceberg.

 Lampugh Glacier has a massive stream of melting glacial water pouring from its base.

 At John Hopkins Glacier the cruise ships pause and drift.
 You can hear the roaring sound of ice crashing into water as the glacier slowly breaks apart.
 Tlingit Indians called this sound “white thunder.”
 In the John Hopkins area, substantial flows of glacial ice pass the boat.
 The major phenomenon of retreating glaciers becomes evident at John Hopkins when you look at Park Service maps.
 The known forward face of the John Hopkins Glacier in 1907 was about 15 miles further into the sea than its present position.

 Moving up the Tarr Inlet, you see retreating Margerie Glacier.

-If you make an Alaska Grand Tour, as suggested here, you will sample a satisfying selection of our largest state.
+If you make an Alaska Grand Tour, as suggested here, you will sample a satisfying selection of the largest U.S. state.

-For overall tourism information on Alaska, contact the Alaska Travel Industry Association at http://www.travelalaska.com.
+For overall tourism information on Alaska, contact the Travel Alaska at https://www.travelalaska.com/.

-Other helpful websites are distributed throughout this article as the subject is discussed.
+Other helpful websites appear throughout this article as the subject unfolds.